KNZR-FM

 KNZR-FM (97.7 MHz) is a commercial radio station licensed to Shafter, California, and broadcasting to the Bakersfield radio market.
-KNZR-FM airs a talk radio format simulcast with co-owned AM 1560 KNZR.
-It is owned by Alpha Media, LLC, through licensee Alpha Media Licensee LLC.
+KNZR-FM airs a conservative talk radio format.
+It is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
 The studios and offices are on Pegasus Drive in Bakersfield.

 KNZR-FM has an effective radiated power (ERP) of 4,100 watts.
 It is a Class A FM station, limited to the communities in and adjacent to Bakersfield.
 The transmitter is off Warehouse Road in Oildale.

 Programming

-The schedule on KNZR-AM-FM is mostly syndicated conservative talk shows.
-Weekdays begin with The Glenn Beck Program followed by The Rush Limbaugh Show, The Sean Hannity Show, The Mark Levin Show, Coast to Coast AM with George Noory and Hugh Hewitt.
+The schedule on KNZR-AM-FM features one local talk show heard in late mornings, hosted by Terry Maxwell, a former Bakersfield City Council member and restaurateur.
+The rest of the weekday line-up is nationally syndicated conservative talk shows: The Glenn Beck Program, The Sean Hannity Show, The Hugh Hewitt Show, The Mark Levin Show, The O'Reilly Update with Bill O'Reilly, The Ramsey Show with Dave Ramsey, Coast to Coast AM with George Noory and The Chris Stigall Show.

-On weekends, syndicated shows include Handel On The Law with Bill Handel, Somewhere in Time with Art Bell and The Tech Guy with Leo Laporte.
-Most hours begin with world and national news from Fox News Radio.
-The only local show on the weekends is the very highly rated Crusin' to the Oldies, hosted by Lugnut Larry Thomas.
-Crusin' to the Oldies features a wide variety of classic rock, pop, soul and R&B music from the 1950' through the 1970's.
-It's known to draw more listeners than many of the weekday programs.
+On weekends, syndicated shows include At Home with Gary Sullivan, Bill Handel on the Law, Tom Gresham's Gun Talk, The Dennis Prager Show, Somewhere in Time with Art Bell and Rich DeMuro on Tech.
+Most hours begin with an update from Fox News Radio.

 History

 Early years

-The station signed on the air on March 3, 1978 as KQEZ.
+The station signed on the air on March 3, 1978.
+The original call sign was KQEZ.
+It carried an easy listening format of soft instrumentals and a few vocals per hour.
 The following year, it switched its call sign to KMGN, airing a country music format.
 The station was owned by Brandon-Dorsey Communications.

 In 1986, Community Service Broadcasters took over as debtor in possession.
 The call letters switched to KKBB and the station featured an album rock sound, using NBC Radio's "The Source" young adult network for news and features.
 In 1996, the station switched to a Regional Mexican format as KRME, when it was owned by Spanish-language broadcaster Eduardo Caballero.

 The station was assigned the KSMJ call letters by the Federal Communications Commission on February 6, 2001.
-As its call sign implies, the station carried a smooth jazz format.
+As the call sign implied, the station carried a smooth jazz format.

 Changes in ownership

 Buckley Broadcasting acquired KSMJ in 2001.
-Buckley decided to pair 97.7 FM with AM 1560, to give Bakersfield listeners the choice to hear the talk programming on KNZR on either AM or FM.
+On November 22, 2011, KSMJ dropped its adult contemporary "Mix 97.7" format and began simulcasting KNZR (1560 AM), to give Bakersfield listeners the choice to hear the talk programming on KNZR on either AM or FM.
 KSMJ changed to its current KNZR-FM call sign on September 11, 2013.
-The two stations began simulcasting around the clock.

 In 2014, Buckley Broadcasting sold its California stations, including KNZR-AM-FM, to Alpha Media of Portland, Oregon.
 Alpha Media Chairman Larry Wilson said, "The Buckley clusters in California will be a great addition to the West Coast footprint.
 Bakersfield is a rich and vibrant city full of live and local opportunities."
+Alpha Media merged with Connoisseur Media on September 4, 2025.